383425

 TJX Free Cash Flow Margin

-Over the last eight quarters, TJX has shown solid cash profitability, giving it the flexibility to reinvest or return capital to investors.
-The company's free cash flow margin has averaged 4.8%, well above the broader consumer retail sector.
-Furthermore, its margin has averaged year-on-year increases of 7.3 percentage points.
+Over the last two years, TJX has shown strong cash profitability, giving it an edge over its competitors and the option to reinvest or return capital to investors while keeping cash on hand for emergencies.
+The company's free cash flow margin has averaged 6.7%, quite impressive for a consumer retail business.
+Furthermore, its margin has averaged year-on-year increases of 2.7 percentage points.
 This likely pleases the company's investors.

 Return on Invested Capital (ROIC)

-It was good to see TJX beat analysts' gross margin expectations this quarter.
-We were also glad its revenue and EPS outperformed Wall Street's estimates.
-On the other hand, its earnings forecast for next quarter underwhelmed, driven by the shutdown of its HomeGoods e-commerce business during the quarter.
+We were impressed by how significantly TJX blew past analysts' gross margin expectations this quarter.
+We were also glad its revenue outperformed Wall Street's estimates.
+On the other hand, its full-year earnings forecast missed analysts' expectations and its earnings guidance for next quarter missed Wall Street's estimates.
+The company is, on the other hand, increasing its dividend by 13% and committed to buying back $2.0 to $2.5 billion of shares in the coming year, a testament to its strong and dependable free cash generation.
+As reference, the company bought back $2.5 billion in the latest year.
 Zooming out, we think this was still a decent, albeit mixed, quarter, showing that the company is staying on track.
-The market was likely expecting more, and the stock is down 2.6% after reporting, trading at $90.05 per share.
+The stock is flat after reporting and currently trades at $100.99 per share.

 Is Now The Time?